mocci-guy/react-dragon-app/README.md

 ## Introdunction
 This simple **React application** displays information about SpaceX's reusable spacecraft.
 It's mobile-friendly.

+Application is taking JSON data from API, caching it in localStorage and shows information.

 It's also avaible by _https_ protocol: [https://dynamic-malasada-f2f679.netlify.app](https://dynamic-malasada-f2f679.netlify.app)

 When creating was used: